lukafilipxvic/Pyzam/README.md

 ## Options
 | Argument name     | Description                                          |
 | ----------------  | -----------------------------------------------------|
-| --speaker, -s     | Listens to the speaker of your device (by default).
+| --speaker, -s     | Listens to the speaker of your device (default)
 | --microphone, -m  | Listens to the microphone of your device
-| --help, -h        | Show Usage & Options and exit.
+| --help, -h        | Show Usage & Options and exit
+| --duration, -d    | Length of microphone or speaker recording
+| --input           | Detect from the given audio input file
+| --json, -j        | Return the whole Shazam output in json